nedduc/Cookout-Brand-Awareness/README.md

   - Selected source, clicked none, then selected "main".
 This refers to  Git branch.
   - Scroll back down to Github pages section to get my deployed link.

-The live link can be found here - https://code-institute-org.github.io/love-running-2.0/index.html
+The live link can be found here - https://nedduc.github.io/Cookout-Brand-Awareness/

 ## Credits

-Images are from Adobe stock https://stock.adobe.com/uk/, Content I made up.
-My code was helped along by my Cohort Facilitator Kasia and my mentor Maria Hynes, W3 Schools https://www.w3schools.com/
+I would like to thank my Cohort Facilitator Kasia and my mentor Maria Hynes, two very kind and patient people.
+My code was helped along by W3 Schools https://www.w3schools.com/

 ### Content

-- The text for the Home page was taken from Wikipedia Article A
+- The text for the website was taken from access in work.
+Recipe courtesy of BBC Good Food Guide.
 - Instructions on how to implement form validation on the Sign Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

 ### Media

-- The photos used on the home and sign up page are from Adobe stock
+- The main photos used on each page are from Adobe stock.
+Product images are from work.
 - The images used for the form page taken from open source site Unsplash https://unsplash.com/s/photos/bbq